dimajix/flowman/docs/spec/target/stream.md

 * `checkpointLocation` **(optional)** *(type: string)* *(default=empty)*:
-  Specifies the checkpoint location where Spark periodically stores the current state of the streaming query such that the application correctly continues from the last state when restartet.
+  Specifies the checkpoint location where Spark periodically stores the current state of the streaming query such that the application correctly continues from the last state when restarted.
 The checkpoint location needs to be accessible from all executors, i.e. it needs to reside on some shared storage (HDFS, S3, ...).

 * `trigger` **(optional)** *(type: string)* *(default=empty)*: